mathie/mathie.github.io/_drafts/keybase.markdown

 ---

 Ever since [Tim Bray introduced me to Keybase][ongoing1], I've been waiting patiently to get in on the beta.
 (OK, not so patiently.)
-At last, yesterday, my invitation came through, and I've been messing around with it since.
+At last, last week, my invitation came through, and I've been messing around with it since.

 So, what's it all about?
 Secure communication with people you trust.
 The secure